bwolmarans/SDE-NGINX-Gateway-Fabric/README.md

 * [Gateways and Routes](./bonus-labs/gateways-and-routes/README.md)

-## Installing NGINX Gateway Fabric
+## Note on Installing NGINX Gateway Fabric

 >**Note**: You do **NOT** need to install NGINX Gateway Fabric when using the SDE UDF lab designed for this Up Skilling session.